maxxiimo/the-front-end-manifesto/foundation-markup.md

 As an Information Architect (IA), when I think about an applications layout I literally think about how a site is "laid out" on a screen.
 I think in terms of the organization of information and function for an end-user's consumption.
 In this IA role, when speaking about layout I might say something like, "Wow!
 That's a great layout," or "I don't like the layout of this site, it's too confusing, maybe you should move this over there."

-When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact with the outside world via Rails.
+When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact via Rails we with the outside world.

 As a Rails Front End Engineer, you will wear both hats.
-In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on coding and getting it right per our [manifesto][Manifesto]; for both end-users and backend developers.
+In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on coding, and getting it right per our [manifesto][Manifesto], for both end-users and backend developers.

+Let's get started.

 Views
 -----